SehmusCan6/AF-AR-Website-A-corporate-web-application-built-with-Node.js-and-Angular./README.md

-# 🏗️ AF-AR Website – A Corporate Web Application Built with Node.js & Angular
+# 🏗️Website – A Corporate Web Application Built with Node.js & Angular

-**AF-AR Website** is a corporate web application showcasing **AF-AR’s services, projects, and solutions** with a modern and responsive design.
+**Website** is a corporate web application showcasing **AF-AR’s services, projects, and solutions** with a modern and responsive design.
 The platform was developed using **Angular** (frontend) and **Node.js** (backend) to ensure scalability, maintainability, and performance.

 ---